bigjoy/shop-selector/README.md

 shop-selector
 =============

-select shop by city or province
+select a shop for a city or province, support search by PINYIN

+alpha version